arbenson/ScHoLP-Tutorial/README.md

 This creates text files email-Enron-3-node-closures-{40,60,80}.txt.
 For convenience, we provide all of the pre-computed closure statistics.

+##### Table S3 (Simplicial closure probabilities at different points in time)

+The results from this table uses the core ScHoLP.jl and the same function we saw above for the simplicial closure probabilities.
+We just provide an extra input parameter to the function `closure_type_counts3()`.

 ```julia
 include("common.jl")
 keys, nsamples, nclosed = read_closure_stats("coauth-DBLP", 3, 60);